BartJongejan/Bracmat/README.md

     * one.bra

-      A bracmat script that combines all source code in the `src' folder into a compilable single file, bracmat.c This bracmat.c replaces the original bracmat.c that was maintained by hand.
+      A bracmat script that combines all source code in the 'src' folder into a compilable single file, bracmat.c This bracmat.c replaces the original bracmat.c that was maintained by hand.

     * CONFIGURE.COM